cddr/edn-avro/README.md

 (when using the Streams API).

-All this could have been avoided if we just had a simple way to go from EDN -> GenericRecord and back.
+All this could have been avoided if we just had a simple way to go from EDN -> GenericData and back.
 Then we could just use the standard implementations of these utilities.

 ## Usage